srescio/windowsxp-bookmarks/README.md

 It was the most loved (not much maybe) and hated (**a lot**) OS worldwide for 12 long years, so paying a memory tribute to it is a given.

-This webapp revives the Windows XP graphic shell as an HTML5 showcase for bookmarks published with [Xmarks][3] extensions.
+This webapp revives the Windows XP graphic shell as an HTML5 showcase for your bookmarks.

 ## The icons ##